 Worry not; we have prepared the perfect itinerary for you.
 It lasts only two days and one night but you will manage to see and experience the real thing…the essence of the Yucatan Peninsula and I am sure you will love it so much that you will want to stay longer, or at least plan another trip.

 First of all, you need to rent a car; it is safe and here I wrote some useful tips.

-The second, essential stop is the main square with the cathedral of San Gervasio which is well worth a visit; from there you can continue towards Calle 41 and then Calzada de Los Frailes, where you can walk past the typical brightly-coloured houses, explore high-quality artisan shops, and stop by the famous Jardin de los Frailes for a delicious local lunch.
+The second, essential stop is the main square with the Cathedral of San Gervasio which is well worth a visit; from there you can continue towards Calle 41 and then Calzada de Los Frailes, where you can walk past the typical brightly-colored houses, explore high-quality artisan shops, and stop by the famous Jardin de los Frailes for a delicious local lunch.